 Tip No 3 – “Pick up your phone and ask to speak to DJ himself – Not his wife, girlfriend, one of the children or the DJ’s smooth talking agent.”

 As you go the through the DJ hire process, remember to speak to as many DJs as possible, give each of them exactly the same information i.e. the date, times, nature and location of your event.
 Make sure that you ask appropriate questions to check that the DJ that you plan to hire is suitably experienced for your type of party.
 Not all DJ’s can cater for every type of function, or venue.
 For example, if you are celebrating your 50th birthday, would you want someone who has nothing but chart songs ?
-Similarly if you were holding an 18th and need mostly up to date music, shouldn’t the DJ be very familiar with current trends ?
+Similarly if you were holding an 18th and need mostly up to date music, the DJ you hire should be very familiar with current trends ?
 You know your music – Don’t be afraid to ask some specific questions about what tracks normally go down well at your type of event. – It will very soon become apparent if the person to whom you are speaking is clueless or bluffing.
-It is also important to ensure that the DJ has equipment suitable for the size of the venue.
+It is also important to ensure that the DJ you eventually hire has equipment suitable for the size of the venue.
 Most amateur DJs have just one set of gear.
 They will use it regardless of whether the event is in a small flat, or an enormous hotel banqueting suite.

 Tip No 4 – “(i) Ask some specific questions about your style of music. (ii) Check your DJ has equipment suitable for your size of venue and is happy to hire extra DJ items if required.”